How To Change Facebook Group From Private To Public

 Q: How can I prevent spam and inappropriate content in my public group?

-A: To prevent spam and inappropriate content in your public group, you should implement a robust content moderation system.
+A: To prevent spam and inappropriate content in your public group, you should implement a dependable content moderation system.
 This includes updating your group rules, recruiting additional moderators, using Facebook's moderation tools, and establishing clear procedures for handling complaints and resolving disputes.

 Q: Will changing my group to public affect its search ranking on Facebook?